-When you shop for whey protein you will notice some brands are selling for $10 per pound where others are more than $30 per pound.
-Why would supposedly homogenous products be priced so radically different?
-We will discuss below how to spot a high (and low) quality whey protein powder so you can enhance your diet with a protein punch!
+When you shop for whey protein, you may notice some brands sell for $10 per pound, while others sell for more than $30 per pound.
+Why would allegedly homogenous products be priced so radically different?
+The difference is in quality, and we’ll tell you how to spot both high-quality and low-quality whey protein powders so you can give your diet with a protein punch!

 What’s more, this study evaluated 19 men and 21 women with a BMI of 28-50.
-It revealed that during a calorie restrictive diet muscle protein synthesis is better maintained compared to soy protein and carbohydrates.
+It revealed that during a calorie-restrictive diet, muscle protein synthesis is better maintained by whey protein, compared to soy protein and carbohydrates.

 Whey concentrate is the least processed form and cheapest to manufacture.
 It will normally contain some fat and lactose.
 Whey concentrate can have anywhere from 34%-82% protein by weight, depending on the quality.

 Whey isolate has been processed a bit more to remove the fat and lactose.
 Whey isolates are normally 90%+ protein by weight.
-Whey isolates are more expensive to manufacture and for consumers to purchase when compared to whey concentrates.
+Compared to whey concentrates, whey isolates are more expensive to manufacture and for consumers to purchase.

 Whey hydrolysate is considered a “predigested” form of whey protein.
-It is believed that by putting the whey through partial hydrolysis solubility and digestibility is improved.
-This extra process makes hydrolysate the most expensive form of protein.
+By putting the whey through partial hydrolysis, solubility and digestibility are improved.
+The extra processing makes hydrolysate the most expensive form of protein.

 HOW TO USE WHEY PROTEIN